Azincourt Energy (CVE:AAZ) Trading Down 25% – Here’s What Happened

 Azincourt Energy Corp.
-(CVE:AAZ – Get Free Report) shares fell 25% during mid-day trading on Thursday .
+(CVE:AAZ – Get Free Report)’s stock price fell 25% on Wednesday .
 The company traded as low as C$0.02 and last traded at C$0.02.
-1,201,332 shares were traded during mid-day trading, an increase of 78% from the average session volume of 673,919 shares.
+243,699 shares changed hands during mid-day trading, a decline of 64% from the average session volume of 668,594 shares.
 The stock had previously closed at C$0.02.

 Azincourt Energy Company Profile